PaperTriangle/Sonic-3-AIR-Mods/README.md

 I have not tested this much so there _might_ be some issues.

 ## Break That Pipe!
 Allow the LBZ pipes to break like standard rocks!
+Has compatibility with **Don't Stop My Glide**.

 Now the Fire Shield's dash, regular ol' Knuckles and Super Sonic can break them with ease!